jomustech/lab-agile-planning/README.md

 # lab-agile-planning
-this is lab for agile planning purpose
-Move Stories from In Progress to Done
+this is lab for agile planning purpose move Stories from In Progress to Done
-This story moves In Review phase.
+Then stories move In Review phase.